DefGuard/docs/deployment-strategies/overview.md

 # Overview

 Welcome to the deployment strategies section of Defguard documentation.
-This guide covers the different ways you can deploy Defguard in your environment, from quick options using packages or Docker, to more advanced setups with Kubernetes and Terraform.
-Whether you’re running a small instance or preparing for a more complex production environment, this section will help you choose the deployment method that best fits your needs.
+This guide covers the different ways you can deploy Defguard in your environment, from quick options using packages or Docker, to more advanced setups with Kubernetes, Terraform, and AWS-native tooling.

+This part of the documentation is intended for administrators preparing a real Defguard environment, not just evaluating the product.
+It helps you understand which deployment model fits your infrastructure, what components need to be installed first, and which tradeoffs to expect around operational complexity, scalability, and production readiness.

+Whether you are setting up a small internal instance or planning a larger production rollout, use this section to:

+* compare supported deployment methods,
+* understand the recommended deployment order,
+* prepare your infrastructure and networking correctly,
+* configure the instance after installation,
+* plan backups and high availability.

+If you are only trying Defguard for the first time, start with the [one-line install script](../getting-started/one-line-install.md).
+If you are preparing a long-lived or production-grade environment, continue through this section and choose the strategy that best matches your platform and operational requirements.

 ## Before you begin